BioGeorge/myblog/content/home/about.md

   institution = "Zhejiang University" year = 2016
 [[education.courses]]
-  course = "BSc in Agronomy"
-  institution = "The College of Agriculture and Biotechnology" year = 2012
+  course = "BSc in Crop Science" institution = "The College of Agriculture and Biotechnology" year = 2012